Rupert Bruce-Mitford: Early life and background

 Following the death of his father, Bruce-Mitford later wrote, "the family was stranded in London and fell on very hard times".
-His mother then earned roughly £220 a year, of which she lent £120 to Terence and Vidal, to be repaid after their studies, and spent 16s6d weekly for part of a house.
-Bruce-Mitford was also frequently sick as a child, coming down with scarlet fever and diphtheria when aged two, and influenza when around six.
-The stresses on the family were substantial, and at one point Beatrice Bruce-Mitford had a breakdown, causing Rupert to be fostered for a time.
+His mother then earned roughly £170 a year, of which she lent £120 to Terence and Vidal, to be repaid after their studies, and spent approximately £42 18s yearly for part of a house, with rent paid weekly.
+Bruce-Mitford was frequently sick as a child, coming down with scarlet fever and diphtheria when aged two, and influenza when around six.
+The stresses on the family were substantial, and at one point Beatrice had a breakdown, causing Rupert to be fostered for a time.